troclaux/notes/aws.md

 ## Redshift

-> fully managed data warehouse service that allows you to run complex queries on large datasets
+> fully-managed data warehouse service that allows you to run complex queries on large datasets

 - based on postgresql, but it's not used for OLTP
-- used for OLAP (analytics and data warehouse)
+- used for [OLAP](/business_intelligence.md#olap-online-analytical-processing) (analytics and data warehouse)
 - 10x better performance in comparison to other data ware houses
 - load data every hour, not every second
 - has sql interface for queries